-Five reasons US gun laws don't change
+New Zealand just did it.
+Why not the US?

 Since then, lower courts have considered challenges to state-imposed assault weapon bans, registration requirements and open-carry prohibitions.
 So far the Supreme Court has declined to hear any of the new cases, however.

 Could it change?
-Trump-appointed Justice Neil Gorsuch has made it clear he views Second Amendment rights broadly.
+Trump-appointed Justices Neil Gorsuch and Brett Kavanaugh have a record of viewing Second Amendment rights broadly.
 The president is filling out the ranks of the lower courts with pro-gun-rights judges.
 If anything, the judiciary is moving to the right on this issue.
+In the autumn, the Supreme Court will consider a challenge to a New York City law restricting how handgun owners can transport their firearms.
+Gun-control advocates fear the high court is poised to strike another blow against state and local regulations.

 The enthusiasm gap